‘He’s lost my vote’: Many Irish-Americans turn against Biden over Gaza war

 But only Taoiseach (Prime Minister) Leo Varadkar will attend the St Patrick’s Day White House ceremony on March 17, where he will present President Biden with a bowl of shamrocks, in a token of friendship, as per the decades-long tradition.
 But the annual ceremony and meeting between the taoiseach and Biden promises to be unusually tense this year, as a growing chorus of voters – both within Ireland, and among the Irish American diaspora – voice outrage over Biden’s support for the war on Gaza.

 “I can recognise colonial oppression, colonial state violence,” because of a childhood in Ireland, says Mulligan.
 Now, in Palestine, “they’re dehumanising people.
-They’re criminalising resistance, criminalising the complete population,” and using “starvation as a tactic” as the British did in Ireland during the Great Famine.
+They’re criminalising resistance, criminalising the complete population,” and using “starvation as a tactic” as the British did in Ireland during the Great Hunger.

 “It’s the same exact playbook happening in Palestine.”